 Guidance from academic scholars

 Both Pratt and Gershoff have lots of ideas for helping journalists frame and strengthen their coverage of corporal punishment in schools.
-Here are some of the tips they shared.
+Here are some of the tips they shared with The Journalist’s Resource.

 1. Find out whether or how schools in your area use corporal punishment, and who administers it.